troymessina/HumanAmbitions/markdown/Ch03_Population.md

 However, we need to understand the consequences.
 Just because we *want* something does not mean nature will comply.
 Do we have the resources to accomplish this goal?
 If we fail in pursuit of a global demographic transition, have we unwittingly unleashed even *greater* suffering on humanity by increasing the total number of people who can no longer be supported?
 It is possible that well-intentioned actions produce catastrophic results, so let us at least understand what is at stake.
 It may be condemnable *not to wish* for a global demographic transition, but failing to explore potential downsides may be equally ignoble.

 ## Geographic Considerations

+[](#fig:population:popgrowbycountry) shows the net population rate (birth minus death rate) on a world map.
+Africa stands out as the continent having the largest net population growth rate, and has been the focus of much attention when discussing population dynamics.

 % ../figures/Ch03_Population/_page_60_Figure_4.jpeg was the original image
 ```{figure} https://upload.wikimedia.org/wikipedia/commons/thumb/2/2d/Population-growth-rate-2023-OWID.png/1280px-Population-growth-rate-2023-OWID.png
 :label: fig:population:popgrowbycountry